scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - The *propagation interval* SHOULD be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

-Note that under certain conditions, to ensure quick connectivity establishment, an AS MAY attempt to forward a PCB more frequently:
+Note that under certain conditions, to ensure quick connectivity establishment, an AS MAY attempt to forward a PCB more frequently ("fast recovery"):

 - if no beacon was successfully sent over the interface in the current propagation interval (e.g. because the corresponding RPC failed)